Buying modular home Guide for 1st Time Buyers

 This post contains affiliate links, which means we'll receive a commission if you purchase through our links, at no extra cost to you.
 Read the disclosure here.

-It doesn’t matter if you’re a first-time homebuyer or an experienced investor; a modular home may provide you with exceptional adaptability and enduring quality at a price that is frequently lower than that of a conventionally built house.
+Whether you’re a first-time homebuyer or a seasoned investor, a modular home may offer you great flexibility and long-lasting quality at a price that is often less than that of a traditionally built house.

 But don’t feel bad if you haven’t given a modular home any thought just yet; you’re in good company.

 Only 22 million people in the United States call a prefabricated home their primary residence, despite the country having roughly 140 million housing units overall.

 An astounding 90 percent of those people report being happy with their prefabricated homes; the popularity of tiny houses is on the rise, and manufactured log homes have been available on the market since 1978.

 It is very evident that the fundamental idea behind a modular home is neither revolutionary nor unpleasant.

 What is the definition of a modular home?